Online Communication Design - ESIR

 - Nobile T.H., Kalbaska N. (2020).
 An Exploration of Personalization in Digital Communication.
 Insights in Fashion.
 In: Nah FH., Siau K. (eds) HCI in Business, Government and Organizations.
 HCII 2020.
 Lecture Notes in Computer Science, vol 12204.
 Springer, Cham

 - Schieder, T. K., Adukaite, A., & Cantoni, L. (2014).
 Mobile Apps Devoted to UNESCO World Heritage Sites: A Map.
 In Z. Xiang & I. Tussyadiah (Eds.)
 Proceeding of the International Conference on Information and Communication Technologies in Tourism 2014.
 Dublin, Ireland, 21-24 January, (pp. 17-30).

-- Gain an in-depth understanding of the full design process and the involved communication issues
+- Gain an in-depth understanding of the full design process of a website, app or software and the involved communication issues

 - Apply the theory and develop communication skills through a group project (which will be linked to the financial sector)